Ajay5351/IntelliSQL-Intelligent-SQL-Querying-with-LLMs-Using-Gemini-Pro/Drive Link/README.md

-This is our project's Drive Link
+This is our project Google Drive Link